 #2 Establish a good governance model of managing your outsourcing strategy.

-To achieve a mutually beneficial, almost symbiotic relationship, partners are encourage to adopt a governance model of outsourcing that lays down certain principles:
+To achieve a mutually beneficial, almost symbiotic relationship, partners are encouraged to adopt a governance model of outsourcing that lays down certain principles:

 - Analysis, evaluations, agreements, and results will be communicated to all people affected within an appropriate timeframe.